3 Common Issues Condo Boards In Alberta Face [+How to Solve Them]

 Knowing how to read financials is not a natural skill that everyone has been born with.
 The best thing to do if you’re unsure is to ASK.
 Don’t be afraid to reach out to your Property Manager.

 At Tribe, we’re here to help.
 With our clients, we offer one-on-one calls with our accounting department to help walk through the financials of your community.
 If you aren’t currently a Tribe client and have questions about your financials, reach out and we’ll be happy to chat with you.

 Nothing beats a well-run Condo Corporation like an extra pair of eyes – especially when it comes to financials.
 You should work with your fellow Board of Directors to ensure that everyone has a similar understanding of your community’s financial position.

 Keeping everything in a safe place.

 Having a secure, yet easy-to-access place to store your community’s financials is key.
 At Tribe, we provide our clients with a Community Documents section on our Tribe Home Platform to ensure that everything is taken care of.

-Like we mentioned earlier, our accounting department at Tribe is pretty amazing (and we truly mean it).
-Their mission is to help make sure the Board of Directors understand the financial position of their communities and maintain control of both cash flows and financial assets.
+As we mentioned earlier, our accounting department at Tribe is pretty amazing (and we truly mean it).
+Their mission is to help make sure the Board of Directors understand the financial position of their communities and maintains control of both cash flows and financial assets.
 They provide clear financial statements, proper banking procedures and trusted advice.

 As a Property Management Company, our Managers (which we refer to as “Community Managers”) are happy to serve as trusted advisors to the Condo Board.
 We listen to the needs of your community and put you in touch with experts on our team to help you gain the knowledge you need – whether it be financials or any other tasks you need help with.